sebastianspicker/dietrich/README.md

 - Earlier scratch detail is now represented in maintained sections.

 ## Usage
-- Rewrote the workbench explanation around the maintained behavior.
+- Made the workbench assumptions easier to check later.

 - Earlier scratch detail is now represented in maintained sections.